gorenje/erlang-red-jsonata/README.md

 Architecture
 ----

-This library transforms JSONata stanzas into valid Erlang code which are intended to be executed in the presence of a `Msg` map.
+This library ~~transforms~~ [transpiles](https://people.csail.mit.edu/rachit/post/transpiler/) JSONata stanzas into valid Erlang code which are intended to be executed in the presence of a `Msg` map.

 For example: